 The number of individuals requesting services from CMHA-CEI has increased steadily in the last four years but decreased slightly from 2022 to 2023.
-The total population of the tri-county area has decreased from 2019 to 2023.
+The total population of the tri-county area has decreased from 2019 to 2023, see graphs below.